 Fringe workshops equip those that work with youth, parents, and students to understand the unique problems facing adolescents in today’s culture.
 These workshops will help the hosts better understand the many issues related to the adolescent journey and enable them to provide the best care possible.
 We provide presentations to schools, churches, and other youth serving organizations.
 Ultimately, we desire to provide a customized learning experience for those in attendance, based on your unique context on the follow topics: True-North Student Leadership Academy Every student has leadership potential waiting to be nurtured and released.
 When young people assert their leadership they have the potential to unleash a powerful force for creativity and change.
 This 2 day student leadership cohort is aimed at nurturing your student’s leadership through individual and group projects that will directly impact the community they live in by:

 - Nurturing a True-North Leadership definition and principles

-- Nurturing asset-based relationships
+- Nurturing kingdom passions

-- Nurturing Innovative and creative thinking
+- Nurturing innovative and creative thinking

 - Nurturing networks into resources